alanmitchell/bmon-website/guide/sensors.md

 ![]({{ site.baseurl }}/assets/guide/sensors/image19.png)
-<br>{: #image19}*A Temperature Probe Correctly Installed on a Pipe*

-*A temperature probe installed on a pipe with heat sink compound to promote good thermal contact and accurate temperature readings.*
+<br>{: #image19}*A Temperature Probe Correctly Installed on a Pipe (heat sink compound promotes good thermal contact and accurate temperature readings)*

 After attaching the probe as shown above, make sure to reinstall the pipe insulation on top of the probe.
 Make sure to route wires to avoid